-The Ultimate How-To Guide For Self-builds
+The Ultimate How-To Guide For Self-build Homes

 Self-build homes are becoming increasingly popular, not only because they allow those looking to buy the opportunity to build their dream home tailored to suit their requirements, but also because nowadays property prices are constantly on the rise, making attaining a reasonably priced home very difficult.
 This is especially true in areas like London where house prices are increasing at a drastic rate.
 Whether it’s to cut costs or to build something unique, there are many considerations you will need to bear in mind prior to committing to a self-build.